awslabs/mountpoint-s3/doc/CONFIGURATION.md

 [Amazon S3 access points](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points.html) are network endpoints attached to buckets that you can use to perform S3 object operations.
 Each access point has distinct permissions and network controls that S3 applies for any request that is made through that access point.

-You can use an access point with Mountpoint by specifying either the [access point ARN](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-access-points.html) or the [access point bucket-style alias](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points-usage-examples.html) as the bucket argument to `mount-s3`.
+You can use an access point to S3 Standard bucket with Mountpoint by specifying either the [access point ARN](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-access-points.html) or the [access point bucket-style alias](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points-usage-examples.html) as the bucket argument to `mount-s3`.
 For example, if your access point has the following ARN and alias:
 * ARN: `arn:aws:s3:region:account-id:accesspoint/my-access-point`
 * Access point alias: `my-access-point-hrzrlukc5m36ft7okagglf3gmwluquse1b-s3alias`

 then you can mount your S3 bucket to the `/path/to/mount` directory with either of the following commands:
 * `mount-s3 arn:aws:s3:region:account-id:accesspoint/my-access-point /path/to/mount`
 * `mount-s3 my-access-point-hrzrlukc5m36ft7okagglf3gmwluquse1b-s3alias /path/to/mount`

+You can use an access point to S3 directory bucket with Mountpoint by specifying name of the access point as the bucket argument to `mount-s3`.

 #### Multi-Region Access Points